Do you hear the captain announce the ship's speed in knots on cruise ships?

 What is the best time of year to cruise the Canary Islands?

-Book A Cruise Now The Canary Islands are a cluster of seven islands located off the coast of West Africa, known for their subtropical climate, stunning beaches, and rich cultural heritage.
-The [...]
+The Canary Islands are a cluster of seven islands located off the coast of West Africa, known for their subtropical climate, stunning beaches, and rich cultural heritage.
+The archipelago is a [...]

 What is the best month to cruise in Japan?